-Devkund waterfall – We all know every season brings us something special that can only be offered by them, so does monsoon.
+Devkund waterfall – We all know every season brings us something special that can only be offered by them, and so does the monsoon.
 If you ask me which is the best time period or season to travel Pune and its neighboring tourist places it would definitely be monsoon i.e. June to Oct as it gives us the best experience we can have with nature all-around mountains, rivers and the hefty area covered with trees and plants of various kinds.

 So for experiencing the best of it we decided to make a trip to Devkund Waterfall which is one of the best waterfalls that anyone can experience near Pune.